Tulum Statue by Daniel Popper: How to See it in 2023

 As Tulum gets more and more popular, the traffic has been getting worse and worse, which is another reason biking is so popular.

-If you do want a car, Cancun Airport has many more options than Tulum itself.
+If you do want a rental car in Tulum, Cancun Airport has many more options than Tulum itself.
 Since you have to drive from Cancun to Tulum anyway, Cancun is the best place to rent one for Tulum.

 When I rent a car in Mexico, I always use Discover Cars, and highly recommend them.